Sam Rabin the Art of the Ring March 2026

 AND AT THE BEN URI GALLERY.

-The art studio and the boxing ring ruled Sam Rabin’s extraordinary life, and now after 40 years here he is back in London, at the Ben Uri, Europe’s leading museum and research centre for the contribution immigrants have made to British art, opening on 4th February until May 2026.
+The art studio and the boxing ring ruled Sam Rabin’s extraordinary life, and now after 40 years here he was back in London, at the Ben Uri, Europe’s leading museum and research centre for the contribution immigrants have made to British art, which opened on 4th February until May 2026.

-Featuring an impressive array of works by a painter, sculptor and draughtsman, we are treated to a masterly display of light and space, as he moves effortlessly from the exquisite figurative to near abstraction.
+It Featured an impressive array of works by a painter, sculptor and draughtsman, we were treated to a masterly display of light and space, as he moved effortlessly from the exquisite figurative to near abstraction.

 In 2024, after years of research Bill Crow completed and successfully launched a unique full biography of Rabin who has been scandalously neglected by the British art establishment.